Charm Physics at the Super $\tau$-Charm Factory: Charmed meson

 \subsection{$\dzero$-$\dzerobar$ mixing and CP violation}

-The phenomenon of meson-antimeson mixing has been of great interest in the long history of particle physics.
-Contrary to $B$-meson and Kaon systems, CP-violation in mixing of $D$-mesons has not been observed.
-STCF will be an ideal place for the study of $D^0$-$\bar{D}^0$ mixing and CP-violation.
-By convention the mass states of two neutral $D$ mesons are written as
+The phenomenon of meson-antimeson mixing, particularly $D^0$-$\bar{D}^0$ mixing, represents a fascinating area of study in the field of particle physics.
+Unlike the $B$-meson and Kaon systems, CP violations in $D$-meson mixing have not yet been observed.
+STCF offers a prime opportunity to study $D^0$-$\bar{D}^0$ mixing and CP violations owing to its high luminosity and clean experimental conditions.